NicJC/hello_world/README.md

 ### In the Main function above

-** let is used to declare variables.
+* let is used to declare variables
-** mut nakes a variable mutable
+* mut nakes a variable mutable